Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 Swerve would work here as well, or any of your favorite granular blends like xylitol or erythritol.

-Tips for the batter
+Tips for the sugar cookie dough

 - Make sure your eggs, butter, and cream cheese are at room temperature before blending.